tobeycarman/pestdemo/README.md

 ## Background

-This presumes that you have downloaded pest from www.pesthomepage.org, installed and compiled the program, and worked through some of the documents in the pestdocs folder that I distributed:
+This presumes that you have downloaded pest from www.pesthomepage.org, installed and compiled the program, and worked through some of the documents in the `pestdocs/` folder:

 1. `unixpest.pdf` - instructions for compiling under linux.
 2. `pestman` - comprehensive manual by the creators of the software.